 Well, let’s find out!

 How to Stop Your Android Screen from Dimming

-One way to stop your Android screen from dimming is to turn the “Auto-brightness” off.
-Another way is to set a different screen timeout time in the “Settings” app.
-Third, deactivate the “Power Saving Mode” in the notifications panel.
-Lastly, you can turn the “Double tap to turn on screen” option on.
+To stop your Android screen from dimming, turn the “Auto-brightness” off.
+On top of that, adjust the timeout time in the “Settings” app, deactivate the “Power Saving Mode” in the notifications panel, and turn the “Double tap to turn on screen” feature on.

 Screen dimming on Android devices isn’t an entirely bad feature.

 For the most part, screen dimming helps in saving the phone’s battery life as it uses less energy.

 Also, when your Android device dims, it helps to shield your eyes from the damage caused by staring at a brightly lit screen.

 Yet, there are times when this automatic screen-dimming feature can be a nuisance, especially if you’re watching a movie.

 But, as there are 4 different reasons behind your Android screen dimming, you need to know which among the four is causing this issue.